Why Every PMF Article You've Read Was Written for Someone Else

 So stop looking for a number.
 Start looking for patterns.

-Five Signals That Suggest PMF Is Emerging
+What Are the Five Patterns That Suggest PMF Is Emerging?

 1. Your active users describe your product the same way.